 Include all the above points in your project feasibility report.
 Then and only then will you be able to arrive at a meaningful selling price for your print products.

 UV printers are able to print on uncoated substrates.
-Which means that armed with this machine, you can offer prints on exotic media like leather, cloth, metal foils, wall paper, curtains, wall blinds, etc.
+This means that armed with this machine, you can offer prints on exotic media like leather, cloth, metal foils, custom wallpapers, curtains, wall blinds, etc.

 The biggest cost in running a car is obviously the petrol it consumes.
 Likewise, the money you pay for the inks that your printer runs on, will affect your bottom-line and will also determine how competitive you are, in the market.

 But there are a whole lot of companies that manufacture only inks.
-Moreover these inks are compatible for use with most of the major brands of wide format printers.
-The inks are fed into the machines via specialised feeders which bypass the original manufacturers’ cartridges entirely.
+Moreover, these inks are compatible for use with most of the major brands of wide-format printers.
+The inks are fed into the machines via specialized feeders which bypass the original manufacturers’ cartridges entirely.

 Now, printheads have hundreds of microscopic nozzles in them.
 The inks jet out of these nozzles.
 But very often, these nozzles start jamming or misfiring.
 And when this happens, the machine’s print quality seriously deteriorates.